jamaluunn/BitQuant-Auto/README.md

 # BitQuant Auto-Bot

 This is a Python-based bot designed to automate chat interactions on the BitQuant platform to earn points.
-It is a conversion and modification of the original NodeJS script by NTExhaust.
+It is a conversion and modification of the original NodeJS script by NTExhaust and Vonssy.

 ## Features